ietf-rats-wg/rats-endorsements/draft-dthaler-rats-endorsements.md

 # Introduction

-Section 3 in the RATS Architecture {{!RFC9334}} gives an overview of the roles and conceptual messages in the IETF Remote Attestation Architecture.
+Section 3 in the Remote ATtestation procedures (RATS) Architecture {{!RFC9334}} gives an overview of the roles and conceptual messages in the IETF RATS Architecture.
-As discussed in that document, a Verifier accepts Evidence and Endorsements, and appraises them using Appraisal Policy for Evidence, typically against a set of Reference Values.
+As discussed in that document, a Verifier accepts a well-defined set of RATS conceptual messages: Evidence, Endorsements and Reference Values (as well es Policy for Appraisal of Evidence).
+A Verifier appraises Evidence using Appraisal Policy for Evidence, typically against a set of Reference Values.

-Various formats exist, including standard and vendor-specific formats, for the conceptual messages shown.
-Indeed, one of the purposes of a Verifer as depicted in Figure 9 of {{RFC9334}} is to be able to accept Evidence in a variety of formats and generate Attestation Results in the format needed by a Relying Party.
+Various formats of conceptual messages exist, including standard and vendor-specific formats.
+One of the purposes of a Verifier is depicted in Figure 9 of {{RFC9334}}.
+A Verifier is intended to be able to accept Evidence in a variety of formats and generate Attestation Results in the formats needed by a Relying Parties it is intended to cater.

 # Actual State vs Reference States {#statetypes}

-Appraisal policies (Appraisal Policy for Evidence, and Appraisal Policy for Attestation Results) involve comparing the actual state of an Attester against desired or undesired states, in order to determine how trustworthy the Attester is for its purposes.
+Appraisal policies (Appraisal Policy for Evidence, and Appraisal Policy for Attestation Results) involve comparing the actual state of an Attester against desired or undesired states , in order to determine how trustworthy the Attester is for its purposes.
+The state of an Attester represents it's composition of components of execution environments (its "shape"), typically in a hierarchical manner.
+The state of an Attester also encompasses the combination of static and dynamic constitution (e.g., provisioned and deployed software, firmware, and micro-code), static and dynamic configuration, and the resulting operational state of its components at a certain point of time.
 Thus, a Verifier needs to receive messages with information about actual state, and information about desired/undesired states, and an appraisal policy that controls how the two are compared.

-Each Attester in general has multiple Target Environments (e.g., hardware, firmware, Operating System, etc.), each with their own set of claims (sometimes called a "claimset").
+Each Attester in general has at least one Attesting Environment and one Target Environment (e.g., hardware, firmware, Operating System, etc.).
+Typically, a each Attester has multiple Target Environments, each with their own set of claims (sometimes called a "claimset") representing their actual state.
+Additionally, the number of target Environments is not limited.

 "Actual state" is a group of claimsets about the actual state of the Attester at a given point in time.
 Each claimset holds claims about a specific Target Environment